The Lone Star Tick in Kentucky

 - Wash clothing in hot water and detergent - store in sealed bag until it is washed

 Wild mammals are the main way that the ticks survive and are moved around in an area.
 White-tailed deer, raccoons, and striped skunks are important hosts.
 Eastern cottontail rabbits and Virginia opossums generally have fewer ticks but are more abundant in an area.
-These animals can carry ticks into yards and back into areas that have been mowed or treated with an insecticide.
+These animals can carry ticks into yards and back into rural landscapes.
 Use fencing to restrict animal movement in problem areas, if practical.

 Do not attract wildlife or wandering animals that may be carrying ticks.
-Keep garbage in tightly closed cans and do not leave pet food outdoors for long periods of time.
+Keep garbage in tightly closed cans and do not leave pet food outdoors for long periods.